francisco5em/spring-rest-mvc/README.md

 - opencsv

 ### Detailed project description
-The project uses Spring Data with an in memory H2 Database to save the example data, it would use Thymeleaf to generate dynamically the HTML pages by obtaining the data and displaying it at "http://localhost:8080/books" in the web browser.
+The project uses Spring Data with MySQL database to save the example data wtih an url of: "http://localhost:8080/api/v1/" for the API.

 ### Testing